glyphaj1/GlyphMod/README.md

 - `ClientSettingsBackup_FPSUnlock` - previous config before using FPS Unlock
 - `ClientSettingsBackup_Optimizer` - previous config before using Optimizer
-- `ClientSettingsBackup_Checkmark` - previous config before using checkmark
+- `ClientSettingsBackup_Checkmark` - previous config before using Checkmark

 📁 These folders are saved in the **same directory** as the `glyphmod.bat` file, making it easy to find and restore previous settings if needed.